soundpress/RulesOfNYC/docs/c06/index.rst

       (vi) The dates of maintenance of water separators.

-   (2) Each owner or operator of a dry cleaning facility shall keep receipts of perc purchases, and a log listing the volume of perc purchased each month by the dry cleaning facility, and the number of loads dry cleaned each month.
+   (2) Each owner or operator of a dry cleaning facility must keep receipts of perc purchases, and a log listing the volume of perc purchased each month by the dry cleaning facility, and the number of loads dry cleaned each month.

-   (3) Each owner or operator of a dry cleaning facility shall retain on site a copy of the design specifications and the operating manuals for each dry cleaning system and each emission control device located at the dry cleaning facility.
+   (3) Each owner or operator of a dry cleaning facility must retain on site a copy of the design specifications and the operating manuals for each dry cleaning system and each emission control device located at the dry cleaning facility.

-   (4) All records must be maintained on site for at least five years and must be made available to the Department upon written or verbal request.
+   (4) All records must be maintained on site for at least five years and must be made available to the Department upon request.